CloudSmart-Labs/csdataprep/docs/index.md

 https://aws.amazon.com/marketplace/management/reports/data-feed-configuration

 ## Setting up the environment
 AWS Marketplace Sellers and the AWS Marketplace Sales data are located within US-EAST-1 and we should begin within S3 within the US-EAST-1 region.
-This lab provides step by step guidance enter the information to receive the CloudSmart Insight enriched commerce analytics.
+This Workshop provides step by step guidance enter the information to receive the CloudSmart Insight enriched commerce analytics.
 <img width="640" alt="MP Setup Customer Data Storage" src="https://user-images.githubusercontent.com/26460009/190196380-96f271a6-b897-4843-8678-b5f18c5dd017.png">

 ### Insert the following information from the CloudSmart tenant Registration email.